zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 ### 8.3 Why This Law Exists

 The law exists because **signatures are holistic**.
 A reality's identity includes its complete history.
-Changing that history would change the identity, which would mean it's no longer the same reality—it's a new one.
+Changing that history would change the identity, which would mean it's no longer the same reality, it's a new one.

 Paradox is avoided not by prohibition but by **structural impossibility**.